justingolden21/synthetic-poe/README.md

 We start in a random location in the text, and take the next SIZE characters.
 Then, we loop through each index NUM_CHARS times, generating the next character using the following method:

 We look back SIZE characters in our current output, and see which possible characters could follow that substring SIZE large.
-We then pick a random one of those possible characters with a weighted random, that is more likely to choose characters taht follow that substring more often.
+We then pick a random one of those possible characters with a weighted random, that is more likely to choose characters that follow that substring more often.

 Finally, we crop the beginning and end so that it starts after a terminating character and ends on a terminating character.